20 Types of Metal Music (Metal Sub-Genres)

 Poison, Def Leppard’s ‘Hysteria’, and ‘Out Of The Cellar’ by Bon Jovi.

 While there is no clear demarcation between Industrial Metal and Industrial Rock, the former is a fusion of Heavy Metal with Industrial music.
 It developed in the 1980s and by the 90s, it had achieved widespread recognition in the USA.

 Industrial Metal has many subgenres.
 This includes Cyber Metal, New German Hardness, Industrial Thrash and Death Metal, Industrial Black Metal, and Progressive Industrial Metal.

 Cyber Metal is influenced by Aggrotech and EBM (Electronic Body Music) and uses atmospheric elements alongside harsh vocals.
 Bands such as Fear Factory, Static-X, and Sybreed are notable bands of the genre.

-New German Hardness combines Groove and Thrash Metal with heavy dance beats.
+New German Hardness combines Groove Metal and Thrash Metal with heavy dance beats.
 Rammstein is considered an example of this sound.

 Industrial Metal Music To Listen To: